When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Introduction

+\textbf{Mitigations.} To mitigate these, we propose two defenses: (1)~aggregating tokens over multiple iterations before transmission to obscure speculation patterns, and (2)~padding packets with fixed or random bytes.
+Token aggregation reduces attack accuracy by up to 50\% without impacting the payload size within each packet; random padding reduces it by 70\% with up to 8.7$\times$ increase in the payload size.
+A full mitigation requires fixed size padding, which reduces attack accuracy by 98\%, but increases payload size in each packet by 230$\times$.

-In summary, our contributions are as follows: \begin{enumerate}[itemsep=0em] \item We are the first to observe that variation in the number of tokens generated per autoregressive iteration due to LLM speculative decoding can result in privacy and confidentiality breaches. \item We demonstrate query fingerprinting attacks that can leak out exact matches of private user queries with >90\% accuracy and approximate matches with 20\% to 40\% accuracy. \item We also demonstrate attacks that leak confidential IP controlling the performance of the speculative decoding mechanisms, such as data from data-stores used for prediction or hyper-parameters used for predictions. \item We also propose mitigations including padding packet sizes and aggregating tokens from multiple iterations to limit the potential for these exploits. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate}[itemsep=0em] \item We observe that variation in the number of tokens generated per autoregressive iteration due to LLM speculative decoding can result in privacy breaches. \item We demonstrate query fingerprinting attacks that can leak out exact matches of private user queries with $>$90\% accuracy and approximate matches with 20\% to 40\% accuracy. \item We also demonstrate attacks that leak confidential IP controlling the performance of the speculative decoding mechanisms, such as data from data-stores used for prediction. \item We propose mitigations including padding packet sizes and aggregating tokens from multiple iterations to limit the potential for these exploits. \end{enumerate}